-- & Co.'s consolidated group vary widely in terms of location, business areas, and growth stages, priority is given, during the formulation of audit policies, to checks concerning the assimilation of the Mitsui & Co.
-Group Conduct Guidelines as the foundation for the development and operation of internal control systems, and the performance of business activities in accordance with those guidelines.
-We also respond to change in the external environment for business activities by basing audit policies on various perspectives, including ESG and new work styles. - Based on yearly audit results, the views of the Audit & Supervisory Board and any issues identified are compiled into recommendations to the Board of Directors as well as the interim audit report and year-end audit report.
-This is followed by an exchange of opinions at the meeting of the Board of Directors.
-The results of this process are disseminated within the company. - An evaluation of the effectiveness of the Audit & Supervisory Board was conducted through individual interviews with all External Audit & Supervisory Board Members, an exchange of views on organization and personnel of Audit & Supervisory Board, status of the operation and discussion at the Audit & Supervisory Board and the auditing activities conducted by the Audit & Supervisory Board at a meeting of the Audit & Supervisory Board, and self-evaluations.
+- Regarding the formulation of audit policies, priority is given to confirmation that the Mitsui & Co.
+Group Conduct Guidelines are being assimilated as the foundation for the development and administration of internal control systems, and that business activities are being pursued on the basis of the Guidelines.
+In addition, while changes in the external environment for business activities are taken into account, audit policies are formulated from multiple perspectives, including ESG and new workstyles.
+Issues identified by the Audit & Supervisory Board on the basis of audit results for the year are reported to the Board of Directors in interim and year-end audit reports.
+There is also an exchange of views on recommendations submitted to the Board of Directors.
+The content of these reports and discussions are disseminated within the company.
+To assist in managing activities by Audit & Supervisory Board members based on priorities, important affiliated companies are selected as "Affiliated Companies to be Monitored Designated by the Audit & Supervisory Board". - An effectiveness evaluation of the Audit & Supervisory Board was conducted through individual interviews with all of its external members, an exchange of views on organization and personnel of Audit & Supervisory Board, status of the operation and discussion at Audit & Supervisory Board and its auditing activities, as well as via self-evaluation.
 The results indicate that an appropriate level of effectiveness is generally being achieved. - Visits to the locations of frontline business activities and communication with the group employees who are active in those locations are an important part of our audit activities.
-However, in the year ended March 31, 2021, the spread of COVID-19 has imposed severe constraints on auditing activities especially on on-site visit to overseas, and we are therefore using alternative audit procedures including interviews via web-conference systems instead of on-site visit in order to keep the audit quality.
-Additionally, to conduct effective and efficient audits, the Audit & Supervisory Board coordinates closely with the Independent Auditors and the Internal Auditing Division.
+As in the previous fiscal year, the spread of COVID-19 placed limitations on site visits, etc., in the fiscal year ended March 31, 2022.
+Despite this situation, the Audit & Supervisory Board employed various initiatives to maintain audit quality, including the expansion of opportunities for meetings via online conferencing systems instead of site visits, and visits to offices and affiliated companies in Japan after the lifting of the state of emergency in Japan.
+Additionally, to conduct effective and efficient audits, the Audit &

+Supervisory Board coordinates closely with the Independent Auditors and the Internal Auditing Division.
 Another priority is the development of closer collaboration with the organizations, officers, and employees (such as audit & supervisory board members of affiliated companies, accounting auditors, and internal audit organizations) responsible for supervision of the development and operation of internal control systems in affiliated companies.